briangu/parallac.js/README.md

 Concepts
 =

+For a thorough introduction, it is highly recommended to check out the Chapel concepts: http://chapel.cray.com/learning.html

 Locales
 -

 A Locale is an execution context that contains both memory and processing resources.
 A typcal distributed computing environment has many locales and programs running in these environments distribute work and memory usage across locales.

 Typically in the unit of a machine, a locale, in SOA nomenclature, can loosely be translated to a service.
 However, in parallac.js, a locale is actually more like an ephemeral vm that remotely runs your code.
 The system takes care of communication between locales and you write your program largely thinking of locales in an abstract sense.

+Domains
+-

+A Domain is the primary way of describe how memory is distributed over a set of Locales.
+Unlike most languages, domains give you the ability to decouple the indices from a data structure, allowing for the ability associate indices with Locales as well as control how the indices are enumerated.

+When creating a distributed array, for example, first we create the domain and then assign the domain to the distributed array.
+In order to ensure that multiple distributed arrays share the same indices and Locales, we can simply create the arrays using the same shared domain.

+Here we create a 1-D domain with 16 elements.
+We then create two distributed arrays using the same domain:

+    return createDomain(Locales, 16)
+      .then((dom) => {
+        let a = createDistArray(dom)
+        let b = createDistArray(dom)
+        return Promise.all([a, b])
+      })

 Examples
 =